ZetaStormy/lithium/README.md

 - SQLite storage (For levels of guilds).
 - It is open source, you can use this code wherever you want!

-## To-Do

-- Add more commands and economy system.
-- Add translations using a language system.
-- Introduce rank of the leaderboard command in the rank command.

 ## Installation

 Lithium requires [Node.js](https://nodejs.org/) v12+ to run.